mac-comp123-s24-alhashim/project-team-running-calculator/README.md

 ### Description
-This project will be an advanced running pace and split calculator which will output a variety of different statistics based on user inputs.
+This project is an advanced running pace and split calculator which outputs a variety of different statistics based on user inputs.
 Using a Python graphical user interface, a user will select the units of measurement (meters, kilometers, or miles) along with inputing an integer representing (in the chosen units) the distance they are racing.

 ### Project Sketch